Sellf/docs/source/includes/_errors.md

 # Errors

-<aside class="notice">This error section is stored in a separate file in `includes/_errors.md`.
-Slate allows you to optionally separate out your docs into many files...just save them to the `includes` folder and add them to the top of your `index.md`'s frontmatter.
-Files are included in the order listed.</aside>
+Each API call returns an HTTP status code that reflects the nature of the response.
+We have done our best to follow the [HTTP status code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) conventions.

+Any request that did not succeed will return a 4xx or 5xx error.
+The 4xx range means there was a problem with the request.
+The 5xx range means that something went wrong on our end.

-The Kittn API uses the following error codes:
+The Sellf APIs use the following error codes:

 Error Code | Meaning
 ---------- | -------
-400 | Bad Request -- Your request sucks
+400 | Bad Request --  Invalid request parameters
-401 | Unauthorized -- Your API key is wrong
-403 | Forbidden -- The kitten requested is hidden for administrators only 404 | Not Found -- The specified kitten could not be found 405 | Method Not Allowed -- You tried to access a kitten with an invalid method 406 | Not Acceptable -- You requested a format that isn't json 410 | Gone -- The kitten requested has been removed from our servers 418 | I'm a teapot
-429 | Too Many Requests -- You're requesting too many kittens!
-Slow down!
+401 | Unauthorized -- API key is missing or wrong (it can be invalid) 403 | Forbidden -- The entity requested is not accessibile due to hierarchy policies or Sellf permissions 404 | Not Found -- The specified entity could not be found 429 | Too Many Requests -- You're requesting too many entities!
 500 | Internal Server Error -- We had a problem with our server.
-Try again later.
+Try again later and if the problem persists please contact us
-503 | Service Unavailable -- We're temporarially offline for maintanance.
-Please try again later.
+502 | Service Unavailable -- We're temporarially offline for maintanance.
+Please try again later